 The Compensation Committee is composed of three directors: Ms. O'Brien, Mr. Haghighat and Dr. Sherwin.
 The chair of our compensation committee is Ms. O'Brien.
-The Compensation Committee met seven times during the
+The Compensation Committee met five times during the fiscal year.
+The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at http://investors.aduro.com/phoenix.zhtml?c=242043&p=irol-govhighlights.

-Our Board of Directors has determined that each member of the Compensation Committee is independent under NASDAQ listing standards and the rules and regulations of the SEC and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
+Our Board of Directors has determined that each member of the Compensation Committee is independent under Nasdaq listing standards and the rules and regulations of the SEC and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
 Our Board of Directors has also determined that each of Ms. O'Brien and Mr. Haghighat is an "outside director" as that term is defined in Section 162(m) of the Code.